DgtlBureau/personiway_knowledge_hub/src/posts/hvac/Johnson-Controls-FX-PCX.md

 authorImage: '/assets/images/author/personiway.webp'
 ---

-The FX-PCX4711-0 is a versatile programmable controller from Johnson Controls designed for building automation systems.
+The FX-PCX is a versatile programmable controller from Johnson Controls designed for building automation systems.
 It features multiple input/output capabilities and flexible configuration options for controlling various HVAC equipment and building systems.
 ## **Description**
-TThe Johnson Controls FX-PCX4711-0 is a programmable controller designed for HVAC systems.
+TThe Johnson Controls FX-PCX is a programmable controller designed for HVAC systems.
 It supports up to 4 inputs and 7 outputs with flexible configuration options for digital and analog signals.
 The controller operates with BACnet MS/TP or N2 communication protocols and is compatible with Facility Explorer systems.
 This compact controller is ideal for small to medium-sized control applications where versatility and reliable performance are required.

 ---